penny icon

 Like we mentioned earlier:

-IF you are investing from your retirement account, and are young, 100% of the money in that account should be invested.
+IF you are investing from your retirement account, 100% of the money in that account should be invested.

-AKA, no money sitting in cash or money market funds in that account.
+AKA, no money sitting in cash or money market funds.
 And no money in a “cash alternative”.
 This can be misleading.
 You think the account is invested, but it isn’t.
 You won’t benefit from the growth unless it is.
 Pay close attention.

 IF you are not investing from a retirement account, and you choose to start a personal investing account on the side, pick a specific dollar amount to invest.